UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 ###### Parameters

+_tag1_ : `str`

+ A two character WOS tag or one of the full names for a tag, the source of edges on the graph

-_mode_ : `str`
+_tag1_ : `str`

- A two character WOS tag or one of the full names for a tag
+ A two character WOS tag or one of the full names for a tag, the target of edges on the graph

 _directed_ : `optional [bool]`